vahanfreiheit/fdctina/content/get-in-touch/_index.md

 ---
 ## Get in touch with our team {.text-yellow}

-We always love to hear from interesting people and about exciting projects.
-Whether you’re looking to join our team or tackle a digital project with us, one email is all it takes to get the ball rolling.
+We always love to hear from interesting people.
+Get in touch with us when you want to join our team or if you need help to make your software project successful.

+Send us an email and let the journey begin.

 [kontakt@freiheit.com](mailto:kontakt@freiheit.com)